The Gilded Cage (De Morgan)

-The Gilded Cage is an oil painting on canvas by the English painter Evelyn De Morgan, from 1901-1902, on loan from the De Morgan Collection to the Watts Gallery.
+The Gilded Cage is an oil painting on canvas by the English painter Evelyn De Morgan, from 1901 to 1902: it is on loan from the De Morgan Collection to the Watts Gallery.

+Description

-In the painting a woman looks out a window.
+In the painting, a woman looks out of a window.
 Her outstretched hand forms a gesture of yearning as she watches a group of dancers and musicians.
 The principal figure among the travelling group is a woman who dances while holding her baby, suggesting that the scene also represents maternal duty.
 Broken jewellery and a book lie on the floor.

-A bird soars free about the dancers, which contrasts sharply to the captive bird in the gilded cage hanging near the woman's distraught older husband.
+A bird soars free above the dancers, which contrasts sharply to the captive bird in the gilded cage hanging near the woman's distraught older husband.